RevEngAI/reait/README.md

 To identify known open source software components embedded inside a binary, use the `-C` flag.

 #### Stripped Binary CVE Checker
-To check libraries found within a stripped binary against known vulnerabilities, use `-c` or `--cves`.
+To check for known vulnerabilities found with embedded software components, use `-c` or `--cves`.

 ### RevEng.AI Binary Signature
-To generate a function description of an entire binary file, use the `-S` flag.
+To generate an AI functional description of an entire binary file, use the `-S` flag.
 NB: Under development.

 ### Binary embedding